 Deloitte Consulting specializing in establishing and leading PMO’s for large

 David’s responsibilities at USF include overseeing the USF Project Portfolio, leading the PMO and Service Management functions, and managing the universities key strategic initiatives.
 David holds a bachelor's degree in economics from Pepperdeine University and a Master of

 Business Administration from the University of San Diego.

-Diana brings 20 years of Project Management experience to USF.
-Diana's diverse background ranges from small application implementation to large telecommunications and infrastructure implementation projects (including historical and LEED certified projects), Operations Management and Project Management in the areas of higher education, investment banking, retail, corporate and government projects.
-Diana has recently joined the AJCU-PPM Committee as the Communication Lead representing USF and the ITS, PMO.
+Diana brings over 22 years of Project Management experience to USF.
+Diana's diverse background ranges from small application implementation to large telecommunications and infrastructure implementation projects (including historical and LEED-certified projects) in areas of higher education, investment banking, retail, corporate and government projects

 Teresa brings over seven years experience in marketing, communications, and project management.
 Prior to joining USF, Teresa was the Green Infrastructure Communications and Public Outreach Lead at the San Francisco Public Utilities Commission, a department of the City and County of San Francisco.
 In that role, she led and implemented strategic community engagement initiatives to help shape the planning and design of ten large-scale storm water management projects in the City.

 Teresa holds a master's in business administration from San Francisco State University focused in sustainability and corporate responsibility and a bachelor's degree in business administration from the University of California, Riverside.